MARKET REPORT

 Introduction

 When I update our Spanish Property Market reports at the start of a new year I’m always at a disadvantage of not having full year statistics to hand as the key numbers for the overseas sector of the property market are published half-yearly.
-The January - June numbers appear in October but for July - December we have to wait until March of the following year.
-However, as the tendency is for both halves to be quite similar in outcomes it’s possible to make estimates for the full year which probably won’t be far off the mark come March when those full year stats are published.
-And my best guess is that 2024 is on track to at least equal, and very likely to even better the 2023 number which, at the time, was an all-time record.
-That’s because we now know that in the first half of 2024, 69,412 overseas buyers bought a property in Spain, well over half way to beating the 2023 full year total of 131,388.
+The January - June numbers appear in October but for July - December we have to wait until April of the following year.
+After seeing the 1st half figures I predicted the full year 2024 total would probably equal 2023, possibly even better it, but not by much.
+We now know the 2024 total of overseas buyers in Spain not only beat 2023 but sailed past it easily, growing from 131,288 to an all-time high of 139,102, a 5.9% increase.

 One thing I think we can be certain of is that the distortion caused by the Covid-19 pandemic has now been washed out of the statistics.
 The reality was that what looked like a boom in the numbers of overseas property buyers in Spain in both 2021 and 2022 was just a mirage, as I explained in this blog.
 Not a boom, just tens of thousands of people who would have shown up in the statistics for 2020 and 2021 but didn’t because of lockdowns, entered the market more or less simultaneously, playing pandemic catch up together with normal new annual demand.
 So the overseas market was never increasing at 20%+ annually as the statistics for those years seemed to suggest because they were being compared with the big drops that occurred in 2020 and 2021.
 In reality, if the market had just continued to grow by 1% - 3% per year, as it had been doing for several years before the pandemic, it would have been in exactly the same place in terms of the number of overseas buyers.

-And that’s what these latest figures confirm, continued upward trend of overseas buyers in Spain in 2024, but at the level more in line with the growth rates of the immediate pre-pandemic years 2017 - 2019, and I predict this trend will continue in 2025.
-However, if the overseas sector of the Spanish Property Market has grown at an average 2% annually for a nearly decade, and that seems to be the case, it’s clear we are dealing with a much bigger market.
-In fact, compared with 2016, the first year that foreign buyer numbers got back to the levels seen at the top of the market just prior to the 2008 crash, 2024 buyer numbers are 57% higher.
+And that’s what these latest figures confirm, continued upward trend of overseas buyers in Spain in 2024.
+Not only that, the annual growth rate of nearly 6% is about 3 times the rate at which it grew in the immediate pre-pandemic years and it’s clear we are dealing with a much bigger market in 2025.
+In fact, compared with 2016, the first year that foreign buyer numbers got back to the levels seen at the top of the market just prior to the 2008 crash, 2024 buyer numbers were 59% higher.
 It seems overseas demand is stronger than ever and growing and this raises one of the most important issues in the current market, the imbalance between supply and demand and I will cover this topic in this report.
+And I will also try to answer the question: where are they all coming from?

 Where The Numbers Come From